 8 Tools to Help You Travel Forever and Live Rent Free

-How then, do you travel long term and not run out of money?
+How then, do you travel long-term and not run out of money, while staying safe?
 Hotels are expensive over time, and finding rental accommodation in every city you visit is impractical.
-Heck – you don’t even want to pay rent at all!
+Heck — you don’t even want to pay rent at all!
 Hostels are a great option as they are much cheaper and it’s a great place to meet others on the road.

 By joining this service (annual membership is approximately US$30), you will gain access to a classified system of people looking for caretakers in exchange for rent-free living.
 The opportunities vary widely in scope from ranch hands, to organic farm workers, campground hosting, motel management, nursing for the elderly, to just plain house sitting.
 Locales for your next potential gig could be anywhere in the world, from numerous U.S. locations, to Australia, to Europe and even Micronesia.